 There are different types of inspections needed when purchasing a home.
 For the Fannie Mae Homestyle Renovation Loan, you are not required to have a HUD consultant or certified inspector unless your renovation budget is over $35,000.
 A regular home inspection, however, is always recommended.
 These different types of inspections will help you see exactly what work the house needs.

 Typically, 1-2 weeks is allocated for the inspections.
 It is recommended to use an inspector that is familiar with the Homestyle Renovation Loan process.
-AnnieMac typically uses HUD consultants because they already understand the renovation procedure and are approved to do Scope of Work documents (also known as Specification of Repairs) via the FHA 203k program.
+We typically use HUD consultants because they already understand the renovation procedure and are approved to do Scope of Work documents (also known as Specification of Repairs) via the FHA 203k program.

 Documentation Requirements for Homestyle Loan Eligibility